MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Monitoring-Nano-Server.md

     ```

     > [!NOTE]
-    > You can  validate that the Operations Manager agent has been removed by checking that the uninstalllog.txt file in the \\NanoAgent\\NanoServer folder does not contain any errors and that  you see the message "Successfully un\-installed the agent from Nano Server" in the log file.
+    > You can  validate that the Operations Manager agent has been removed by checking that the uninstalllog.txt file in the \NanoAgent\NanoServer folder does not contain any errors and that  you see the message "Successfully un-installed the agent from Nano Server" in the log file.